modscripps/mixsea/docs/tutorial.rst

 Tutorials
 =========

-For all tutorials, import mixsea and other libraries:
+For all tutorials below we need to import mixsea and a few other libraries:

 .. ipython:: python